ilmastoveivi/helsinkiclimate.github.io/README.md

 ```

 After saving the credentials-file, you should now be able to deploy to S3 with the CLI command: `s3_website push`.

+### Deployment to staging environment

+A separate staging environment is hosted by Heroku: https://www.heroku.com/.
+Generally this environment should be used to test and review new changes before deploying them to production, if possible.
+To be able to deploy to Heroku, you need to register a Heroku account.
+After that you can request access to the Heroku repository from the development team.
+When deploying via terminal with Git, you are also required to install Heroku CLI: https://devcenter.heroku.com/articles/heroku-cli

+After receiving access to Heroku and installing the Heroku CLI, you should now be able to deploy changes to the Heroku repository:

+1. Start with logging into Heroku CLI with command `heroku login`.
+2. Add the Heroku Git remote with `heroku git:remote -a <HEROKU_REPOSITORY_NAME>`.
+3. Verify that the Heroku remote was set correctly: `git remote -v`, it should show two heroku remotes (one for fetch and one for push) and two origin remotes for the Git repository.
+4. To deploy the latest commits from a specific Git branch, run `git push heroku <GIT_BRANCH_NAME>:master`.
+If you wish to deploy the current master branch, you may run `git push heroku master`.
+Note that the deployment is always based on Git commits, so you need to create commits to deploy your latest changes.

+Additionally, sometimes you may need to restart the server to see new changes.
+For that you need to use command `heroku ps:scale web=1`.

+For monitoring the Heroku logs, use `heroku logs --tail`.

 ## Contacts